leonjza/frida-boot/course/3-chapter-3/channels.md

 Trying: 3428
 Pin is: 3428
 {'type': 'send', 'payload': 'Done with brute force'}
-Recieved message: hello from python!
+Received message: hello from python!
 ```